 Phantom Freddy creeping around outside of your window.
 He looks like a cartoon villain sneaking around.
 Just don't watch him directly for too long.

-As usual, Golden Freddy can randomly appear in your office, but this time, it's off to the side and does nothing at all, appearing to be just as inactive as the other parts around the building.
+Similarly to Golden Freddy in the first two games, Shadow Freddy can randomly appear in your office, but this time, he's off to the side and does nothing at all, appearing to be just as inactive as the other parts around the building.

 Rescued from the Scrappy Heap: Balloon Boy is now just about as terrifying as, say, the Puppet or Springtrap itself, if not slightly worse.
 Also, he jumpscares you now.